markjouh/cp-debug/README.md

 A debug header for competitive programming.

 ## Features
+- Prints any combination of common STL containers
 - Single header, dependency-free
-- ANSI colors to distinguish debug text and for improved readability
-- Easily customizable output format
+- Colored and syntax-highlighted outputs
+- Smart formatting rules refined through practical use

 ## Setup
-Just clone this repo and include it with `-I/your-install-path` when compiling your solutions.
-That's all.
+Just clone this repo and include it with `-I/your-install-path` when compiling.
+That's it.

-Optionally, use an `#ifdef` statement like shown in the example below to disable debug statements when compiled on judge machines.
+Optionally, use an `#ifdef` statement like shown in the [example](#example) to disable debug statements when compiled on judge machines.

 ## Example